 - The product developed is self-promoting.

 - There is lack of documentation, especially time records, when an employee is not employed 100% on a qualified project.

 The primary purpose of a product in this credit is to either: educate, inform, or entertain a user, and achieve this purpose by using two of text, sound, and/or image capabilities.
 The product would therefore be “interactive digital media.”
-However, in light of recent Ontario budget changes, expenses incurred April 23, 2015 onwards are eligible only if the product is for entertainment or, if the product is for education, if it specifically targets children under the age of 12.
+However, since April 23, 2015, expenses are eligible only if the product is for entertainment or, if the product is for education, if it specifically targets children under the age of 12.

 The product is usually ineligible if it is intended primarily for interpersonal communication (i.e. Facebook, etc.) or to present or promote your business, products, services or customer’s product.
-However products that are developed for sale or license, can qualify.
+However, products that are developed for sale or license may qualify.

 Examples of acceptable products include:

 - Online magazine